 |---|---|---|---|---|

-A lot is happening here.
-Grinders with electronic grind adjustment measure the distance between burrs digitally and allow grind changes in tiny increments — fine enough that one step might mean one second difference in extraction time.
+A lot is happening here right now.
+Grinders with electronic grind adjustment measure the distance between the burrs digitally and allow adjusting the grind size in tiny steps – so fine that one step might mean a one-second difference in extraction time.

-The interesting part: you tell the grinder your target recipe, pull a shot, report the result — and the grinder corrects the grind setting itself.
-Recipes can be saved and recalled at the press of a button.
-Combined with an integrated scale, you get a system that actively assists with dialling in.
-How that works in practice is covered in our Mahlkönig E64 WS review.
-The underlying concept is called Grind by Sync.
+The exciting part: you share your target recipe with the grinder, brew your espresso, report back the result – and the grinder corrects the grind size itself.
+Recipes can be saved and called up at the push of a button.
+Combined with an integrated scale, this becomes a system that thinks along with you during adjustment.
+Our test of the Mahlkönig E64 WS shows how this works in practice.
+The basic idea behind it is called Grind by Sync.

-The market is still young.
-Relevant home grinders: the Mahlkönig E64 WS with full integration, the Nunc system (grinder and machine communicate directly), the upcoming Eureka Tio, and the Eureka Specialità Smart — which detects the grind setting but doesn't adjust it electronically.
-And without a physical grind dial, a purely electronically controlled grinder doesn't work reliably when the software fails.
-That's currently the biggest risk: no fallback when software breaks.
+However, the market is still young.
+Relevant grinders in the home segment: the Mahlkönig E64 WS with full integration, the Nunc system (grinder and machine communicate directly), the upcoming Eureka Tio and the Eureka Specialità Smart – although the latter only recognizes the grind size but does not adjust it electronically.
+And without a physical grind dial, a purely electronically controlled grinder doesn't work reliably if the software glitches.
+That is currently the biggest risk: no fallback in case of software problems.

 For whom?
-Anyone willing to spend more, wanting a grinder that actively supports dialling in.
-The technology is interesting — but it still needs to mature.
+Those who are willing to go into the upper price segment and want a grinder that actively supports them during adjustment.
+The technology is exciting.
+But it still needs to mature.

 And what quality do they deliver?

-Here's perhaps the most important takeaway: all five categories can deliver the same espresso quality.
-A €100 hand grinder, properly dialled in, produces the same espresso as a €2,000 grinder.
-The difference lies in workflow, convenience, and tolerance for error — not in what's in the cup.
-Anyone who knows their grinder can make good coffee with any of these categories.
+Perhaps the most important finding here: all five categories can deliver the same espresso quality.
+A hand grinder for €100 produces the same espresso as a grinder for €2,000 if adjusted correctly.
+The difference lies in the workflow, comfort, and error tolerance – not in the cup quality.
+If you master your grinder, you can make good coffee with any of these categories.

-Rather than a single recommendation, here's the honest breakdown:
+Instead of a single recommendation, here is the honest categorization:

-You like switching beans, want to learn, and want direct feedback when dialling in? → Single dosing.
+You like changing beans, want to learn, and get direct feedback when adjusting? → Single dosing.
 The most versatile choice for most home users.

-You always use the same beans, need speed, and serve a lot of people? → Timer hopper grinder.
-Built for hospitality, events, and offices.
+You always drink the same coffee, need speed, and serve many people? → Doser grinder with timer.
+Built for catering, parties, and offices.

-You want hopper convenience without the dosing problem? → Grind by Weight.
-If the budget works.
+You want the hopper comfort without the quantity problem? → Grind by Weight.
+If the budget allows.

-You want the grinder to help you dial in? → Smart grinder.
-If you're willing to invest in technology that's still maturing.
+You want the grinder to think along during adjustment? → Smart grinder.
+If you are willing to invest in technology that is still maturing.